“You can’t stop the waves, but you can learn to surf”

 - mindful communication

-Each session will include didactic content, experiential practices, and large and small group discussion.
+Sessions generally include didactic content, experiential practices, and large and small group discussion

 - Mindful creativity workshops, away days and retreats.
-These workshops can be tailored to the interests of the team and in addition to mindfulness practices can include, life drawing, painting, journaling, embroidery and other expressive arts activities.
+These workshops can be tailored to the interests of the team and in addition to mindfulness practices can include mindful walking in nature, life drawing, painting, journaling, embroidery and other expressive arts activities.

 Full consultation services are available including employee audits and roll-out of well-being programs.